 Motions to dismiss usually do not require the parties to present evidence or to take discovery.
-If a defendant (or counterdefendant) files a motion to dismiss, he (or she) must submit a supporting brief at the same time.
+If a defendant files a motion to dismiss, he (or she) must submit a supporting brief at the same time.

-Plaintiff (or counterplaintiff) must file and serve any response to a motion to dismiss within 21 calendar days of service of the motion.
+Plaintiff must file and serve her response to a motion to dismiss within 21 calendar days of service of the motion.
 The court starts counting these 21 days on the day the motion to dismiss is filed with the court.
-Any reply brief by the moving party must be filed and served within 10 calendar days of service of the response.
+Any reply brief by the defendant must be filed and served within 10 calendar days of service of the response.